peterhinch/micropython-async/README.md

 For timing asyncio uses floating point values of seconds.
 The uasyncio ``sleep`` method accepts floats (including sub-second values) or integers.
-Note that in MicroPython the use of floats implies RAM allocation which incurs a performance penalty. uasyncio is designed to be capable of allocation-free scheduling.
-In applications where performance is an issue, integers should be used and the millisecond level functions (with integer argumnts) employed where necessary.
+Note that in MicroPython the use of floats implies RAM allocation which incurs a performance penalty.
+The design of uasyncio enables allocation-free scheduling.
+In applications where performance is an issue, integers should be used and the millisecond level functions (with integer arguments) employed where necessary.

 The ``loop.time`` method returns an integer number of milliseconds whereas CPython returns a floating point number of seconds. ``call_at`` follows the